kingdomallies/wro24-kingdomallies/WRO/README.md

 ## Content
 * `build` contains documentation about our chassis and material choice
 * `schemes` contains schematic diagrams demonstrating the connections between different electromechanical components.
-It also includes the available datasheets for the aforementioned components, and it also has a markdown file explaining the reasoning for each component.
 * `models` contains the files used by 3D printers to produce the vehicle elements.
 * `photos` contains two folders where one contains the team photos and the other contains the robot photos
 * `src` contains the code of control software for all components that were programmed to participate in the competition